IPR News Letter- Feb - March 2022

 K S & Co Comments:

 The judgement given by the court is innovative as it brings about the angle of the concept of trademark infringement through phonetics as contended by the parties.
-However, since the words had not acquired a secondary meaning, it was imperative to restrain the plaintiff from claiming to monopolize the words.
+However, since the words had not acquired a secondary meaning, it was imperative to restrain the plaintiff from claiming to monopolize words.

 Moonshine Technology (P) Ltd. v.
 Tictok Skill Games (P) Ltd.- (2022 SCC OnLine Del 296)